 This information is used by the HHSC PFD to obtain information and documentation needed to address issues found in the cost report review.
-We regularly contact preparers and providers.
+We contact preparers and providers regularly.

-To receive notices for report deadlines, notices of reports not received by the deadline including vendor hold warnings and notices, notification to providers of adjustments made to their report since certification and recoupments, please ensure your email address is correct in the "Edit My Info" link found when first logging into STAIRS on the Dashboard.
+To receive notices for report deadlines, notices of reports not received by the deadline including vendor hold warnings and notices, and notification to providers of adjustments made to their report since certification and recoupments.
+Please ensure your email address is correct in the Edit My Info link found when first logging into STAIRS on the Dashboard.

-To ensure timely notifications, the preparer and certifier must review, update or enter information, and verifies the current information for the applicable contacts, as defined below.
+It is vital the preparer and certifier review, update, enter, and verify the current information for the applicable contacts, as defined below, to ensure timely notifications.